lingtalfi/ApplicationItemManager/README.md

-myprog installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies myprog installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies myprog uninstall {item}                    # call the uninstall method on the given item and dependencies myprog updateall {repoId}                  # update all item (much faster than importall -f, but only available for github importer for now
+myprog installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies myprog installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies myprog uninstall {item}                    # call the uninstall method on the given item and dependencies myprog updateall {repoId}?                  # update all item (much faster than importall -f, but only available for github importer for now

 # list/search